Crispy Rice Salad

 My Crispy Rice Salad is So Good!

-Since then, I’ve seen many versions floating around, most of which use chili oil with the rice.
+Since then, I’ve seen many versions floating around, most of which use chili oil with the crispy rice.
 But I decided to give the crispy rice salad trend my Mediterranean spin and do a Tahdig take on it.

 Crispy Rice Salad Ingredients